colugomusic/adrian/README.md

 ## adrian::catch_buffer
 `#include <adrian-catch-buffer.hpp`

-This is the backend which powers Blockhead's audio input system.
+This is the circular buffer which powers Blockhead's audio input system.
+You can simultaneously play back part of the buffer while writing to it in the audio thread and also read from it in another (non-realtime) background thread (e.g. to grab parts of the buffer and generate samples from it) without causing any interruption to the playback or recording.
+All the horrible nightmare of doing this in a realtime-safe manner is encapsulated by this class.